What is the SDHS?

 - transferring PID to or from external collaborators (e.g. clinics)

 - publishing anonymised data to standard CSCS network drives

 What standard does the SDHS comply with?

-The SDHS is registered under the School of Clinical Medicine’s NHS Information Governance Toolkit as a ‘Hosted Secondary Use Team/Project’, V12 (2014 – 2015), Level 2.
+The SDHS is registered under the School of Clinical Medicine’s NHS Digital Data Security and Protection Toolkit.
 See the end of this page for a more detailed description.

-The funding for this is coming from the share of the Departmental research grant overheads retained by the Clinical School.
-As different arrangements apply to the MRC Units and CRUK CI, with regard to research overheads, this subsidy will not be available to researchers in these Units/Institute.
+Clinical School use of this services comes from the share of the Departmental research grant overheads retained by the Clinical School.
+As different arrangements apply to other University institutions including the MRC Units and CRUK CI, with regard to research overheads, this subsidy will not be available to researchers in these Units/Institute and different charges apply.

 Non-CSCS customers (MRC/CRUK) are still welcome to use the service on a chargeable basis.
 Please note that to be do so, you must be on the University finance system (excluding a college or payment via NHS).